lzhangup/pg-resources/Ethics.md

 ## What should I do?
 Students must avoid all misconducts included but not limited to Cheating, Plagiarism, Fabrication, and Falsification.
 All research projects must be done and reported fairly, honestly, transparently, and responsibly.

+***Most students have the problem not citing the correct source of information or citing WRONG sources.***